 In you were awarded your Diploma in 2019 or earlier, it is valid until 31 December, two years after it is awarded.
 For example, if you are awarded the Diploma in May 2018, it is valid until 31 December 2020.

-You can apply for an extension to the Diploma validity below.
+You must apply for an extension to the Diploma validity by filling in the form below.
 If granted, this lasts for one year.
 It is possible to apply for multiple extensions.

 In order for the Law Society to consider an application for extension of your Diploma validity, please provide information relating to the following criteria: